 Every shelter has a number of animals it can serve with its available space and other resources.
 That number is known as its "Capacity for Care," and it's one of the five key life-saving initiatives of the Million Cat Challenge.
 When a shelter goes beyond that number, not only do animals suffer, but the total number of animals who can be helped goes down, and animals that require extra care often get the least, or none at all.

 However "illogical" it might seem, when shelters reduce the number of animals they help at any one time they can actually help more of them throughout the year.
-Not only that, but the reduction of resource-drain and stress on the cats makes it possible for them to provide better care to all and specialized care for those who need it.
+Not only that, but the reduction of resource-drain and stress on the cats makes it possible for the shelters to provide better care to all and specialized care for those who need it.